actris/data-management-plan/DMP/initial-DMP.md

 * **Offline observations**: Measurement done on sample medium in which sample is collected.
 Sample analysis usually disconnected from sample collection in time and location.
 Sample handling is documented by a series of reports, leading to final data product.
 QA on sample handling (e.g. field blanks) and analysis (e.g. round-robin).
 Rapid delivery for data possible.

-![ACTRIS In Situ Simplified Workflow](img/workflows/20191126b_ACTRIS_EBAS_Data_Flowchart_simplified.png) Figure 7: Simplified workflow of the ACTRIS In Situ data centre unit, focussing on distribution of responsibilities and services to users.
+![ACTRIS In Situ Simplified Workflow](img/workflows/20191126b_ACTRIS_EBAS_Data_Flowchart_simplified.png) *Figure 8: Simplified workflow of the ACTRIS In Situ data centre unit, focussing on distribution of responsibilities and services to users.*

 If an offline analysis process has been sufficiently streamlined, it may be described by the online workflow.